Why Everyone Should Take a Mental Health Day This Week

 Doing the same old thing every day can make you feel like you’re caught in a hamster wheel and your life isn’t under your control, Dr. Merrill says.
 “If you get stuck in these negative thought loops long enough, you begin to lose confidence that you’re going to be okay,” he explains.
 Taking a mental health day can help you break those negative thought patterns by showing you that you are in control of your own life and are capable of taking care of yourself, he says.
 Not a natural optimist?
 Fake it til’ you make it with these 10 things optimists do every day (and so can you).

 Your productivity may skyrocket

 The best bosses understand that stressed-out workers are not great workers.
 In fact, workers who get regular mental breaks, including mental health days, have higher productivity, according to a study published in the Journal of Management.
 Unfortunately, there are a lot of managers out there who don’t get this and push their employees to keep working until the verge of burnout, says Alison Green, management expert and author of Ask a Manager.
+And the problem continues even while working from home—there is such a thing as Zoom burnout, for example.
 “As long as you’re not using any sick leave the rest of the year, I don’t think it’s a big deal to take a couple of mental health days, as long as you’re thoughtful about when you do it and don’t choose days that will cause problems for your employer or coworkers,” she says.